neuroinformatics-unit/ethology/docs/source/installation.md

 ```

 :::{tip}
-List all Conda environments to verify removal:
+You can list all conda environments afterwards to verify removal:
 ```sh
 conda env list
 ```